AqwamCreates/DataPredict-Axon/docs/API/RecurrentModels.md

 #### Returns:

-* Model: The model that is constructed using a set of parameters.
+* Model: The model that is constructed using the set of parameters.

 * WeightContainer: The generated WeightContainer object.